svn2github/akismet/trunk/readme.txt

 = 3.1.9 =

 * Add compatibility with Jetpack so that Jetpack can automatically configure Akismet settings when appropriate.
+* Fixed a bug preventing some comment data from being sent to Akismet.

 = 3.1.8 =
 *Release Date - 4 March 2016*